jamesshore/object_playground/readme.md

 Before deploying for the first time:

-1. Install rsync or make sure it's available on path
+1. Install rsync or make sure it's available on the path
 2. Modify `PRODUCTION_HOST` at top of `deploy.jakefile` to match production host (using `username@host` format)
 3. Modify `PRODUCTION_DIR` at top of `deploy.jakefile` to be the directory on the host where your public web content goes